psehgaft/Hybrid_cloud_ecosystems/README.md

 At this time an OpenShift 4 cluster can be obtained by visiting https://try.openshift.com -- a free "subscription" to / membership in the developer program is required.

+### Red Hat Advanced Cluster Management for Kubernetes

+Red Hat Advanced Cluster Management for Kubernetes provides end-to-end management visibility and control to manage your Kubernetes environment.
+Take control of your application modernization program with management capabilities for cluster creation, application lifecycle, and provide security and compliance for all of them across hybrid cloud environments.
+Clusters and applications are all visible and managed from a single console, with built-in security policies.
+Run your operations from anywhere that Red Hat OpenShift runs, and manage any Kubernetes cluster in your fleet.

+With Red Hat Advanced Cluster Management for Kubernetes:

+1. Work across a range of environments, including multiple data centers, private clouds and public clouds that run Kubernetes clusters.
+2. Easily create Kubernetes clusters and offer cluster lifecycle management in a single console.
+3. Enforce policies at the target clusters using Kubernetes-supported custom resource definitions.
+4. Deploy and maintain day-two operations of business applications distributed across your cluster landscape.

+Red Hat Advanced Cluster Management (RHACM) provides the ability to manage multiple clusters and application lifecycles.
+Hence, it serves as a control plane in a multi-cluster environment.

+1. RHACM is split into two parts:
+2. RHACM Hub: components that run on the multi-cluster control plane.
+Managed clusters: components that run on the clusters that are managed.

+### OpenShift Data Foundation

+OpenShift Data Foundation provides the ability to provision and manage storage for stateful applications in an OpenShift Container Platform cluster.

+OpenShift Data Foundation is backed by Ceph as the storage provider, whose lifecycle is managed by Rook in the OpenShift Data Foundation component stack.
+Ceph-CSI provides the provisioning and management of Persistent Volumes for stateful applications.

+OpenShift Data Foundation stack is now enhanced with the following abilities for disaster recovery:

+1. Enable RBD block pools for mirroring across OpenShift Data Foundation instances (clusters)
+2. Ability to mirror specific images within an RBD block pool
+3. Provides csi-addons to manage per Persistent Volume Claim (PVC) mirroring

+### OpenShift DR
+Red Hat OpenShift Data Foundation Regional Disaster Recovery (Regional-DR) solution along with the steps and commands necessary to be able to failover an application from one OpenShift Container Platform cluster to another and then failback the same application to the original primary cluster.

+Regional-DR is composed of Red Hat Advanced Cluster Management for Kubernetes and OpenShift Data Foundation components to provide application and data mobility across Red Hat OpenShift Container Platform clusters.

+> :note: Regional-DR is supported with OpenShift Data Foundation 4.14 and Red Hat Advanced Cluster Management for Kubernetes 2.9 combinations only.

+OpenShift DR is a set of orchestrators to configure and manage stateful applications across a set of peer OpenShift clusters which are managed using RHACM and provides cloud-native interfaces to orchestrate the life-cycle of an application’s state on Persistent Volumes.
+These include:

+- Protecting an application and its state relationship across OpenShift clusters
+- Failing over an application and its state to a peer cluster
+- Relocate an application and its state to the previously deployed cluster

+OpenShift DR is split into three components:

+1. ODF Multicluster Orchestrator: Installed on the multi-cluster control plane (RHACM Hub), it orchestrates configuration and peering of OpenShift Data Foundation clusters for Metro and Regional DR relationships
+2. OpenShift DR Hub Operator: Automatically installed as part of ODF Multicluster Orchestrator installation on the hub cluster to orchestrate failover or relocation of DR enabled applications.
+3. OpenShift DR Cluster Operator: Automatically installed on each managed cluster that is part of a Metro and Regional DR relationship to manage the lifecycle of all PVCs of an application.

 # Deploying the Lab Guide